 The easiest way to get to Ghent is via train, arriving into Gent-Sint-Pieters train station.

-It’s about a 30-minute walk into town from here (you can follow the canal for most of this).
+It’s about a 30-minute walk into town from here (you can follow the canal for most of this, which is a pretty walk).
 Or, take the T1 or T3 tram from just outside the station to the Gent Vogelmarket tram stop.
-It will take about 20 minutes in total, and you buy a ticket at the machines in the station.
+It will take about 20 minutes in total.

 You can buy train tickets in the train station on the ticket machines.
 The machines are simple to use and have an English language option, and you can pay via card or cash.